saltydk/matcharr/README.md

 ### Current assumptions / limitations
 * Agents for movies are tmdb (Plex Movie can also use tmdb) and not imdb.
 * Agents for shows are tvdb which means no HAMA or tmdb.
-* Script has to run somewhere with access to the directory used in Sonarr/Radarr/Plex to use some python functionality to strip filename out of paths for movie libraries in Plex.
 * Assumes that you are using a similar directory structure to the ones recommended by Plex.
 This for [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/)
 and this for [TV Shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).